jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 Henning is mixing raisins and nuts to make 10 pounds of trail mix.
 Raisins cost $2 a pound and nuts cost $6 a pound.
 If Henning wants his cost for the trail mix to be $5.20 a pound, how many pounds of raisins and how many pounds of nuts should he use?
 - 2(x) + 6(10 - x)
   - 2lbs of raisins and 8lbs of nuts

+# 3.33
+Stacey has $20,000 to invest in two different bank accounts.
+One account pays interest at 3% per year and the other account pays interest at 5% per year.
+How much should she invest in each account if she wants to earn 4.5% interest per year on the total amount?
+-